vonojs/vono/README.md

 ### #vono/manifest

-You can access the Vite manifest through the `#vono/manifest` import.
+You can access the Vite manifest through the `#vono/manifest` virtual import.
 This allows you to access the transformed assets and their paths.
 This is useful for adding preload links or getting the hashed paths of assets.

-### Types

-You can include `@vonojs/vite/server` to your `types` array in tsconfig.json to include types for Vono's virtual modules (#vono/html and #vono/manifest).

 ### License